PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese.md

 So we could make something like this as an namespace-based architecture:

- * Lexer (from a raw row to sinograms IDS representation through a scanner)
+ * Input tool
   * Scanner (fits each and every input type and use lazy sequences.
 It's at the very frontground)
+  * Lexer (from a raw row to sinograms IDS representation through a scanner)
   * Parser ()
- * Database (Link with the graph-oriented database)
- * Core (Contains the data itself)
+ * Core (Contains the data itself, manipulate it, normalize it and make link with the graph-oriented database)
- * Export (to js graph, gephi, txt, image… can rely on gephi-toolkit.
-Would be from/to all these formats is create a substrate, put the graph then export it)
+ * Export the whole database or excerpt of it in reduced or expended form (to js graph, gephi, txt, xml, image… can rely on gephi-toolkit)
+  * One tool per export goal.

 I could use this: [https://github.com/kawabata/ids-edit](https://github.com/kawabata/ids-edit) and the organisation to see how it looks into the set.

-Resulting structure
+### Resulting structure

 {% highlight HTML %}
 .